 3. Word Document

 I know some of my friends type in their data on the computer.
 You could use my Data Sheets on TPT to do this.
-I haven’t tried it, but they say it’s easy to be able to copy and paste for billing purposes.
-Word might also be more user-friendly if you’re not a tech addict.
+I haven’t tried it, but they say the ability to copy and paste for billing purposes is a time saver.
+Word might also be more user-friendly if you’re not a huge fan of tech.

 2. File Folders

 I started the year using file folders (one for each student).
 It was nice because I could grab all the folders for one day and put them by my therapy table.
-It was rewarding to be able see the pile shrink as the day went on.
-I also picked out a bunch of activities for each student, and I had plenty of room.
-This would be trickier with a binder.
+It was rewarding to see the pile shrink as the day went on.
+I also used the folders to store activities and progress monitoring sheets.

 Personally, I found that it was easier to keep my data sheets in one place (a binder).
 It wasn’t streamlined enough for me.